stansm/devdocs/guides/v2.1/config-guide/cli/config-cli-subcommands-static-view.md

     </tr>
 	<tr>
         <td>--language (-l)</td>
-        <td><p> Generate files only for the specified languages.
+        <td><p>Generate files only for the specified languages.
 The default, with no option specified, is to generate files for all <a href="http://www.loc.gov/standards/iso639-2/php/code_list.php" target="_blank">ISO-636</a> language codes.
 You can specify the name of one language code at a time.</p>
             <p>For example, <code>--language en_US --language es_ES</code></p></td>
         <td><p>No</p></td>
     </tr>
     <tr>
         <td>--exclude-language</td>
-        <td><p> Generate files for the specified language codes.
+        <td><p>Generate files for the specified language codes.
 The default, with no option specified, is to exclude nothing.
 You can specify the name of one language code or a comma-separated list of language codes.</p></td>
         <td><p>No</p></td>
     </tr>
     <tr>
         <td>--theme &lt;theme></td>
-        <td><p>List of themes for which to deploy static content.</p>
+        <td><p>Themes for which to deploy static content.</p>
             <p>For example, <code>--theme Magento/blank --theme Magento/luma</code></p></td>
         <td><p>No</p></td>
     </tr>
     <tr>
         <td>--exclude-theme &lt;theme></td>
-        <td><p>List of themes to exclude when deploying static content.</p>
+        <td><p>Themes to exclude when deploying static content.</p>
             <p>For example, <code>--exclude-theme Magento/blank --theme Magento/luma</code></p></td>
         <td><p>No</p></td>
     </tr>